wunan3/Diffusion-based-Gaussian-Process/README.md

 # Diffusion-based-Gaussian-Process
-This is the code of the Graph Laplacian based Gaussian Process(GL-GP) algorithm and the datasets in the paper "GRAPH BASED GAUSSIAN PROCESSES ON RESTRICTED DOMAINS" by David B Dunson, Hau-Tieng Wu and Nan Wu
+These are the codes of the Graph Laplacian based Gaussian Process(GL-GP) algorithm and the datasets in the paper "GRAPH BASED GAUSSIAN PROCESSES ON RESTRICTED DOMAINS" by David B Dunson, Hau-Tieng Wu and Nan Wu

 Explanation to files